tommedema/serverless-mono-example/README.md

 ## Requirements

 - OK Typescript: all code is written in Typescript
-- Async lambda: the lamda exposes an async function to be run in node 8.10 on AWS
+- OK Async lambda: the lamda exposes an async function to be run in node 8.10 on AWS
-- Supports non-serverless libs: packages can be pure libraries without serverless services.
-These libraries can be depended upon by serverless services, and should be packaged in the serverless artifact prior to being uploaded to AWS
+- Mono repo packaging: mono repo packages can be depended upon by serverless services, and should be packaged in the serverless artifact prior to being uploaded to AWS
 - External typeroots: allows you to define types for external packages to be used throughout the mono-repo.
-- Pkg deploy: command to deploy a serverless service in a package
+- OK Pkg deploy: command to deploy a serverless service in a package
 - Root deploy: one command to deploy all serverless services in the mono repo root
 - OK Package test without compilation: test packages using ts-node without having to compile
 - OK Root test without compilation: test all packages from the root folder